stephaneVercouillieBMID/slate/source/index.html.md

 ## Obtain OAuth 2.0 credentials
 BMID provides Partner Code and Service Code for each Service.

-## Register your SSL/TLS certificates

 ## Set a redirect URI and Certificates
 SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.
+SP provides tge JWKSet HTTPS endpoint exposing the signing and encryption public certificates.
-SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint
+SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint.

 # Authenticating the user